Metz aren’t the first club that springs to mind when you think of French football.

 Metz appearances: 38

 Not many people will know Miralem Pjanic came through the Metz academy before going on to become one of the most talented midfielders in Europe.
-After excellent spells at Lyon and Roma, the Bosnia and Herzegovina international now dictates the tempo for Juventus.
+After excellent spells at Lyon and Roma, the Bosnia and Herzegovina international moved on to dictate the tempo for Juventus.
+His form in Turin prompted Barcelona to move for him in 2020, but life has been anything but stable at the Camp Nou, spending last term on loan at Besiktas, though there are suggestions he may play an important role for the club this upcoming campaign after impressing in pre-season.

 Pjanic was yet another player who decided to leave Metz after they were relegated to Ligue 2.